-The Playford Trust, in partnership with WSP, offers a $7000 scholarship for a student in Honours or 4th year studying electrical, civil or mechanical engineering.
+The Playford Trust, in partnership with WSP, offers a $7000 scholarship for a student in Honours or fourth-year studying electrical, civil or mechanical engineering.

 WSP is a globally recognised professional services firm employing over 36,000 people, mainly engineers, technicians, scientists, architects, planners, surveyors, other design professionals, as well as various environmental experts.
 The firm provides services to transform the built environment and restore the natural environment, and its expertise ranges from environmental remediation to urban planning, from engineering iconic buildings to designing sustainable transport networks, and from developing the energy sources of the future to enabling new ways of extracting essential resources.